Cognigy/Documentation/docs/en/docs/insights/ttl.md

 When Cognigy products are used daily, the data expiration values will remain unchanged, as the countdown starts from the last data update.

 If you have an on-premise Cognigy.AI installation, you can change the duration of data expiration via the [management-ui](../ai/tools/management-ui.md#expiration-values-ttl-for-sensitive-data) service.
 Otherwise, contact [technical support](../help/get-help.md/#help-center).
-Adjusting the data expiration value will only apply to new data obtained by Cognigy after the change.
-The expiration value for previously obtained data will remain unchanged.
+When you change the data expiration value, it will only affect new data that Cognigy get after the change The expiration value for previously obtained data will remain unchanged.